Higher Education Law

 - Providing accessible housing at the same cost as provided to nondisabled students.

 Colleges and universities may refuse to provide accommodations only if the accommodation would create an undue financial or administrative burden, fundamentally alter the academic program, or if the accommodation is of a personal nature.

 One major difference between elementary/secondary school and higher education is that when the student is enrolled in college, the student bears the burden of disclosing the disability and requesting accommodations from the school.
 Colleges and universities do not have an affirmative obligation to identify students with disabilities.

 The requirements for demonstrating the need for a reasonable accommodation differ based on the school.
 A school may require proof of the disability from a medical professional.

-Some examples of discrimination based on disability include:
+Examples of discrimination based on disability

 - Denying a qualified student with a disability admission to a university because of the student's disability;